SinghGunkar/leetcode-clone-backend/README.md

 <br>

 ### ```/signup```
-Sign up page for new users
+Sign up page for new users,
+We are currently moving from session-based authentication to token-based authentication, so some authentication features are temporarily disabled in this release.
 <br>
 <br>